 Advantages: Registration under GST:

-- Once the business or individual are registered under the GST tax regime, the person or business enjoys legal recognition as supplier of goods or services under tax regime.
+• Once the business or individual is registered under the GST tax regime, the person or business enjoys legal recognition as a supplier of goods or services under the tax regime.

-- The individual or business can enjoy the benefit of input tax credit on purchase of goods or services which can be utilized for making payment of GST due on supply of goods or services.
+• The individual or business can enjoy the benefit of the input tax credit on the purchase of goods or services which can be utilized for making payment of GST due on the supply of goods or services.

-- Businesses registered under GST can make inter-state as well as intra-state sales without many restrictions.
-This widens the potential market for the business owners.
+• Businesses registered under GST can make inter-state as well as intra-state sales without many restrictions.
+This widens the potential market for business owners.

-- Registration for GST will ensure that the business is compliant and scalable without any barrier of future registration.
+• Registration for GST will ensure that the business is compliant and scalable without any barrier to future registration.

 Disadvantages: Registration under GST

-- One of the biggest challenges of many small businesses is the technology required for complying under GST tax regime; the GST registration, the required returns and payments procedures and requirements.
+• One of the biggest challenges of many small businesses is the technology required for complying with the GST tax regime; the GST registration, the required returns, and payment procedures and requirements.
 This becomes difficult for many small businesses that are used to manual methods.

-- Businesses registered under Goods and Services Taxes are required to file three returns every quarter.
-Failure to comply with the filing these returns will lead to imposition of late fees, interest, penalty and prosecution.
-Also the business owner for the month of such delay will not be able to claim any input credit.
+• Businesses registered under Goods and Services Taxes are required to file three returns every quarter.
+Failure to comply with the filing of these returns will lead to the imposition of late fees, interest, penalty, and prosecution.
+Also, the business owner for the month of such delay will not be able to claim any input credit.
 Also to add to these penalties, the business owners’ compliance rating will get affected negatively.

-- Once registered under GST, the supplier will have the additional responsibility of collecting and depositing taxes with the authorities.
-This responsibility might lead to increase in cost of business operations.
+• Once registered under GST, the supplier will have the additional responsibility of collecting and depositing taxes with the authorities.
+This responsibility might lead to an increase in the cost of business operations.

-- Once registered under GST, a business will also be legally bound to assist on any requirement for assessment & penal provisions as implied under GST law.
-This can attract unnecessary interest and penalty to business due to lack of resources to fully comply.
+• Once registered under GST, a business will also be legally bound to assist with any requirement for assessment & penal provisions as implied under GST law.
+This can attract unnecessary interest and penalties to businesses due to lack of resources to fully comply.

 Cancellation of GST registration certificate